-Andrea Mantegna had already tackled the theme of the martyrdom of Saint Sebastian in his paintings (today at the Kunsthistorisches Museum in Vienna and the Louvre).
-The painting in Ca' d'Oro deals with the representation of the Christian hero in new and somewhat disconcerting terms, of tragic individual isolation.
+Andrea Mantegna had already tackled the theme of the martyrdom of Saint Sebastian in his paintings today at the Kunsthistorisches Museum in Vienna and the Louvre in Paris.
+The painting in Ca' d'Oro deals with the representation of the Christian hero in new and somewhat disconcerting terms of tragic individual isolation.
 The saint, pierced by sixteen arrows that wrap him in a sort of thorny three-dimensional cage, stands grievously in the middle of a narrow niche, framed by a fake marble frame.
 Below, on the right, the emblematic image of the extinguished candle that still lets a thin thread of smoke blow; around it, a scroll bears the inscription Nihil nisi divinum stabile est coetera fumus (nothing, except the divine, is stable, everything else is only smoke), to underline the fragility of human nature.

-2 - Double portrait of Tullio Lombardo
+4 - The Double portrait of Tullio Lombardo

-The Tullio Lombardo's Double Portrait is the first example of this type of portrait in fifteenth-century Italian sculpture.
-The origin is undoubtedly to be found in classical art: in fact even Mantegna in the fresco of St. Christopher in the church of the Eremitani in Padua reproduces double portraits taken from Roman funerary stelae.
+Little is known of the original location of Tullio Lombardo's Double Portrait, but what we do know for sure is that it is the first example of this type of portrait in fifteenth-century's Italian sculpture.
+The origin is undoubtedly to be found in classical art: in fact, even Mantegna in the fresco with St. Christopher in the church of the Eremitani in Padua reproduces double portraits taken from Roman funerary stelae.
 But here the author manages to create something completely new: a work imbued with an ancient but absolutely modern spirit, without any real precedent in antiquity itself, a perfect balance between the realistic definition and the idealization of the individual.
 The characters depicted, perhaps real portraits, perhaps allegorical figures, are taken in the moment they are talking or singing, with their lips open and their looks turned in different directions.
 The hair, the modelling of the faces, the decorated dress of the female figure, the flower between the breasts, every detail remains with extreme refinement and exquisite delicacy.

-Under the male figure is clearly visible the signature of the author in the Roman capital.
+Under the male figure is clearly visible the signature of the author in the Roman capital, as if to suggest that the original destination was a raised position, so that it could be easily read.

-3 - Madonna of the kiss
+5 - Madonna of the kiss

-In the Carrara marble lunette the Madonna and Child by Jacopo Sansovino are caught in a very sweet affectionate attitude, under an arch decorated with two winged angels.
-Originally the work was in the Church of the Zitelle alla Giudecca, to decorate the high altar.
-In the central figures of the relief the skill of the Florentine sculptor is expressed in a scene of touching intimacy.
-The Mother is supporting the child, holding his back with her right hand, to reciprocate the kiss that the Child offers her with great naturalness.
-In the very human and intimate impulse that unites the two protagonists, the virgin's left hand takes the closed book away from herself, as to take the already established fate away from her son.
+In the Carrara marble lunette, the Madonna and Child by Jacopo Sansovino are caught in a very sweet affectionate attitude, under an arch decorated with two winged angels.
+Originally the work was in the Church of the Zitelle in the Giudecca, to decorate the high altar.
+In the central figures of the relief the cultured and updated personality of the Florentine sculptor is expressed in a scene of touching intimacy.
+The Mother is depicted in the act of supporting the child, holding his back with her right hand, to reciprocate the kiss that the Child offers her with great naturalness.
+In the very human and intimate impulse that unites the two protagonists, the Virgin's left hand takes the closed book away from herself, almost as if she wanted to take away from her son the tragic fate already established.
 The classic pose of the two angels above, languidly resting on the cornice, underlines the vitality of the scene below.